 You post a profile on LinkedIn, including a professional summary, a job and education history, skills/ interests, and a photo.

 You begin adding contacts by inviting people to join your network.
 Increasing your QUALITY contacts (see below) has exponential value.
-If you have a network of 20 people, each of those twenty will have approximately 150 contacts of their own, the vast majority of whom you are unlikely to know.
-So through your 20 contacts you are only one step removed from potentially 3000 people (20×150).
-If you have 100 people you are one step away from 15,000.
-Because I have been around a long time and have on average fairly senior level contacts, I am, through my network of about 600 people, just one step away from well over 100,000!
+If you have a network of 20 people, each of those twenty will have approximately 250 contacts of their own, the vast majority of whom you are unlikely to know.
+So through your 20 contacts you are only one step removed from potentially 5000 people (20×250).
+If you have 100 people you are one step away from 25,000.
+Because I have been around a long time and have on average fairly senior level contacts, I am, through my network of more than 600 people, just one step away from over 150,000!
 I can reach out to people all over the world in a huge variety of fields, at thousands of different organizations, potentially asking my “first degree” contacts (those belonging to my network) for the favor of an introduction to a key decision maker or source of information.

 Say that Bob Jones is one of your contacts.
 You see that he is connected to Betty Smith, the HR manager at a company to which you want to apply.
 You simply contact Bob and ask him to facilitate a connection with Betty (“Bob, I see you know Betty Smith.
 I want to learn more about her organization.
 Would you do me the favor of e-mailing her and asking her if she’d be willing to chat with me for a few minutes?”
 OR “Would you tell her I’m interested in applying for a position there and that you’re vouching for me; would you put in a good word?”).